Orlando2045 Lockup 12

 Our region’s business, elected, community, and everyday leaders hold the key to unlocking Orlando’s next 20 years.

-We’ve embarked on a groundbreaking initiative to shape the region’s strategic plan, and your voice is crucial to this conversation.
+We’ve embarked on a groundbreaking initiative with expertise provided by NEXT Generation Consulting (NGC) to shape the region’s strategic plan, and your voice is crucial to this conversation.

 To help explain the visioning process, Orlando Economic Partnership President and CEO Tim Giuliani and NEXT Generation Consulting, Inc. Futurist Rebecca Ryan share more details on how it works in this video.